Best-selling author Elizabeth Gilbert cancels publication of novel set in Russia

 "Eat, Pray, Love" author Elizabeth Gilbert said Monday she will not release her new novel, which is set in Russia, as scheduled over "a massive outpouring of reactions" from Ukrainians who took issue with its setting.

-"The Snow Forest" was scheduled for publication on Feb.
-13, 2024, but Gilbert said she has decided against moving forward with that timeline.
+"The Snow Forest" was scheduled for publication in February 2024, but Gilbert said she has decided against moving forward with that timeline.

 "I'm making a course correction and I'm removing the book from its publication schedule.
 It is not the time for this book to be published," Gilbert said in a video posted on Instagram.